RanchoLi/becauseQA-utils/README.md

-                                  Commons
+                                  BecauseQA-Utils

 what is it?

-commons libraries  is a 100% pure Java libraries designed to test and learning java api.
+BecauseQA-Utils libraries  is a 100% pure Java libraries designed to use any popular open java libraries easily.

 ## Apache Common libraries (com.github.becauseQA.apache.commons)